 The following table provides summary information about each nominee for director at the Annual Meeting and our continuing directors, as of the date of this Proxy Statement.
-Clay B. Siegall, Ph.D., currently a Class II director, is not standing for reelection at the Annual Meeting.

-Director Year Current Current Nominee/Director Name Age Principal Occupation Since Term Expires Director Class Independent Deborah Dunsire, M.D.
-58 President and CEO of H. Lundbeck A/S 2017 2021 II \bigcirc Michael Narachi 61 President and CEO of CODA Biotherapeutics, Inc. 2015 2021 II Ø Continuing Directors William Aliski 73 Board member and advisor to various life science companies 2011 2022 III ⊘ Lars Ekman, M.D., Ph.D.
-71 Executive Partner at Sofinnova 2016 2022 III \bigcirc Matthew K. Fust 56 Board member and advisor to various life science companies 2014 2022 III ⊘ Emil D. Kakkis, M.D., Ph.D.
-60 President and Chief Executive Officer, Ultragenyx 2010 2023 I × Shehnaaz Suliman, M.D.
-49 President and Chief Operating Officer of Alector, Inc. 2019 2023 l Ø Daniel G. Welch 63 Executive Chairman and board member to various biotechnology companies 2015 2023 l ⊘
+Nominee/Director Name Age Principal Occupation Director Since Year Current Term Expires Current Director Class Independent Director Nominees · · · · · · · · · · · · · · · · · · · Lars Ekman, M.D., Ph.D.
+72 Executive Partner at Sofinnova 2016 2022 III ⊘ Matthew K. Fust 57 Board member and advisor to various life science companies 2014 2022 III ⊘ Amrit Ray, M.D.
+49 Chief Patient Officer at Biohaven Pharmaceuticals 2022 2022 III ⊘ Continuing Directors Emil D. Kakkis, M.D., Ph.D.
+61 President and Chief Executive Officer, Ultragenyx 2010 2023 I ⊗ Shehnaaz Suliman, M.D.
+50 Chief Executive Officer of ReCode Therapeutics 2019 2023 I ⊘ Daniel G. Welch 64 Executive Chairman and board member to various biotechnology companies 2015 2023 I 2 Deborah Dunsire, M.D.
+59 President and CEO of H. Lundbeck A/S 2017 2024 II ⊘ Michael Narachi 62 President and CEO of CODA Biotherapeutics, Inc. 2015 2024 II ⊘ Corsee D. Sanders, Ph.D.
+65 Board member and advisor to various life science companies 2021 2024 II ⊘

-Board Diversity, Skills and Expertise
+Board Diversity

-Our Nominating and Corporate Governance Committee places significant emphasis on diversity and actively considers whether nominees assist in achieving a mix of Board members that represents a diversity of talents, skills, backgrounds, and expertise.
+Our Nominating and Corporate Governance Committee places significant emphasis on diversity and actively considers whether potential candidates would assist in achieving a mix of Board members that represents a diversity of talents, skills, backgrounds, and expertise.
 The current composition of our Board reflects the importance of diversity to the Board.
+Currently, three of our directors self-identify as Asian, one self-identifies as LGBTQ+ and three are women.
+We also have a female chairperson of our Nominating and Corporate Governance Committee.
+In accordance with Nasdaq's board diversity listing standards, below is the aggregate statistical information about our Board's self-identified gender and racial characteristics and LGBTQ+ status as voluntarily confirmed to us by each of our directors.